shivakasula48/ClipLogger/README.md

 Feel free to modify, distribute, and use the code as long as proper credit is given to the original author, **Kasula Shiva**.

 ---

-## 📣 Acknowledgements
+## ⭐ Acknowledgments

-Based on best practices and inspired by similar projects in the cybersecurity learning community.
-Thanks to open‑source libraries like **PyCryptodome**, **requests**, and **pyperclip** for enabling this functionality.

-sider logging modules or audit-tracing for cleaner event reporting.
+- Built with Python and modern Windows APIs
+- Uses efficient clipboard monitoring techniques
+- Inspired by productivity tools like Ditto and ClipClip